-I will, sir.
+I will, Sir.

-'Pless my soul, how full of chollors I am, and trempling of mind!
+Pless my soul, how full of chollors I am, and trempling of mind!
 I shall be glad if he have deceived me.
 How melancholies I am!
-I will knog his urinals about his knave's costard when I have good opportunities for the ork.
-'Pless my soul!
+I will knog his urinals about his knave's costard when I have goot opportunities for the 'ork: pless my soul!

-Sings
+[Sings]

-To shallow rivers, to whose falls Melodious birds sings madrigals;

-There will we make our peds of roses,

-And a thousand fragrant posies.
+To shallow rivers, to whose falls Melodious birds sings madrigals; There will we make our peds of roses, And a thousand fragrant posies.

-To shallow--
+To shallow -